MVR-GIS/rarr/README.md

 ## Funding

-Funding for development and maintenance of FluvialGeomorph has been provided by the following US Army Corps of Engineers (USACE) programs:
+Funding for development and maintenance of `rarr` has been provided by the following US Army Corps of Engineers (USACE) programs:

 -   [Brandon Road Interbasin Project